NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/HTXIC Reversing 101.md

 {{< figure src="/images/HTXIC-Reversing101/215948.png" >}}

-After some testing of the game by manually playing the tic tac toe against the 'AI', and manipulating the game with some basic [Cheat Engine](https://github.com/cheat-engine/cheat-engine), seems like high score is not something that would reveal the challenge flag.
+After some testing of the game by manually playing the tic tac toe against the 'AI', and manipulating the game with some basic [Cheat Engine](https://github.com/cheat-engine/cheat-engine), seems like even with a high score 1 million games won is not something that would reveal the challenge flag.

-Besides score, the game is pretty basic.
+Besides testing the game score, the game is pretty basic.
 Just click anywhere on the 3x3 game tile to play the game, after you win or lose, click next round.
 Alternatively, the score resets when you click on the 'Reset' button.
+The game functions like how one would expect a typical tic tac toe game to, except you will never get a flag/prize even if you played beyond integer limit.

 Looks like the flag won't come easily, and does require some 101 reversing efforts.
+So let's get started.

 # Reversing the binary

 Since Detect It Easy has identified that this is a .NET application, we can make use of our handy [dnSpy](https://github.com/dnSpy/dnSpy) to deal with it.
 This tool is a useful debugger and .NET assembly editor and it does come with the feature to decompile .NET.
-This is great news, as we do not have to use tools like Ghidra or IDA Pro.
+This is great news, as we do not have to use tools like Ghidra or IDA Pro which would be more tedious to reverse and analyse.

 {{< figure src="/images/HTXIC-Reversing101/220738.png" >}}